While everyone is social distancing I am digging deep into some of the inner workings of Kin.

 Mmmmm.
 Databases.
 They’re the best.
 They’re sexy and done right can be incredibly powerful.

-Now, back in Kin v1 each game was running their own application, with their own database.
+Now, back in Kin v1, each game was running their own application, with its own database.
 This was problematic for a number of reasons, but mostly because if I made a change to the database schema (aka. the database model) I’d have to write migrations that reached each single running installation of Kin.
 That meant if I forgot to include a game in a rollout of bugfixes or feature changes, that game would most likely be locked to the old version.
 Updating would be timesink of manual tweaks.

 For Kin v2 the system is essentially designed to operate as one big platform, also known as Software-as-a-Service.
-This means every single game that uses Kin runs in the same database, and uses the exact same data structure.
+This means every single game that uses Kin runs in the same database and uses the exact same data structure.
 That means I only have to run migrations once the application instead of N number of times.
-Now, so far I’ve done that manually, because changes to the database schema have been relatively few and far between.
+Now, so far I’ve done that manually because changes to the database schema have been relatively few and far between.
 But it is now also becoming cumbersome, so I am adding some database migration automation, so if changes to the database are scheduled they will happen automatically whenever I push a new version of the application.
 Yay!

 myKin: NPC’s and Organisers